eachambers/MVZlibrary/README.md

 During MVZ weekly seminars which take place in the library, I would often admire the books surrounding me, their spines worn over time into a collection of faded, but rather lovely, colors.
 I had the thought that these colors might be fun to develop an R color palette with.

-"Oh, so a color palette based on a bunch of dusty old books?" - Erik Enbody

 ## Installation

 The MVZlibrary package is only available on Github, and so must be installed using the `devtools` package.
 To do so: